 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-1. COMBATThe beloved ’90s grunge footwear is back with a vengeance, and flat Dr. Martens are popping up everywhere.
+The beloved ’90s grunge footwear is back with a vengeance, and updates on the OG Dr. Martens are popping up everywhere.
 Classic black leather is still the most popular option, but deep burgundy, white and even high-shine patent styles are tied for a close second, if you’re hoping to shake things up.

 Wear Them With: Opposing Fabrics

-Our favorite way to rock combat boots is with pieces that totally oppose their tough vibe.
-Silk slip skirts, cream-colored cashmere sweaters and ladylike handbags all give your Dr. Martens a much more sophisticated and modern upgrade.
-Just make sure your skirt goes no longer than mid-calf so your legs aren’t overwhelmed by so much fabric.
+Our favorite way to rock combat boots?
+With an outfit that totally opposes their tough vibe.
+Silk slip skirts, cream-colored knit sweaters and ladylike handbags put a sophisticated and modern spin on your lace-up footwear.
+Just make sure your skirt hits at mid-calf or higher, so your legs aren’t overwhelmed by too much fabric.